Yuan-Meng/personal_website/content/posts/metrics.md

 # Final Thoughts

-Since interviews tend to mimic real-life problems, I sometimes imagined, had I worked as product data scientist for a week, all of those metric shenanigans would've made much more sense to me more quickly ("纸上得来终觉浅"😬)...
+Since interviews tend to mimic real-life problems, I sometimes imagined, had I worked as product data scientist for a week, all of those metric shenanigans would've made much more sense to me more quickly ("纸上得来终觉浅" 😬)...
 I'll revisit this writing after having worked on real products in the not-so-distant future.

 Meanwhile, I often hear fellow grads complaining how "unfair" it is that companies ask product or even A/B testing questions since we have no experiences — whenever someone says that, I think about law or med school students: Before working on actual court cases or patients, it is possible and desirable have the theoretical foundations.
 And if you find this process fun, more reasons to make it your career.